 13. Slow down – your teen should resist the urge to slam on the brakes and should, instead, gradually decrease speed.

 14. Use the indicators – indicators and hazard lights will show others what the driver is trying to do.
 Make sure your teen knows where these buttons are.

 15. Be seen – after driving to a safe spot off the highway, keep the flashers going, raise the hood, and place a reflector triangle behind the car, especially if this occurs during the night.

 16. Call for help – your teen should take note of any highway signs or landmarks to give police an idea of where he is stranded.

 17. Stay away from the road – remind your teen to never walk in the road, even to get tools or supplies out of the trunk, but should slide over and get out of the car on the passenger side.
 Further, he should stand far away from the car while waiting for help.

 In the Glovebox

-17. Roadside assistance – who should your teen call if they have car trouble on the road?
+18. Roadside assistance – who should your teen call if they have car trouble on the road?
 While they will want to phone you for help, they need to know who to call for roadside assistance.
 Options may include the family insurance provider, AAA, or, possibly, the manufacturer of the car.
 Take time, before your teen leaves for college, to explore which will be most responsive.
-Make sure they has the number in the car and their cell phone.
+Make sure they have the number in the car and a fully charged cell phone.

 21. Accident report – in case your teen is involved in an accident, would he know what information to collect from another driver?
 After calling the police and 911 if anyone is hurt, collect contact information, driver’s license number, insurance policy account and phone numbers and while standing at a safe spot near the scene.
 Take pictures of damage to your car and theirs, too.